 Appropriate commercial sector DR programs will vary according to customer size and the type of facility.
 Direct load control of space conditioner equipment is a primary DR strategy intended for small commercial customers (e.g., under 100 kW peak load), although TOU rates combined with promising new thermal energy storage technologies could prove an effective combination.
 Mid-to-large commercial customers and smaller industrial customers could best be targeted for a curtailable load program requiring several hours of advanced notification or, where practical, for an Auto-DR program that can deliver load reductions with no more than ten minutes of advance notice.
 Thermal energy storage and other scheduled load control programs may also be applicable for some larger buildings or water pumping customers.
 In this assessment of DR potential, the focus is on the use of direct load control and curtailable load response programs.
-Studies have shown that pricing programs, specifically dispatchable pricing programs such as critical peak pricing (CPP) programs can provide similar impacts.
-These pricing programs are discussed in Section 3.2.
-However, for the purposes of this assessment, a focus on these load response programs is believed to be able to fully represent the DR potential, even though pricing programs could be used instead of these curtailable load programs with equal, or in some cases, greater efficiency.
+Studies have shown that pricing programs, specifically dispatchable pricing programs are discussed in Section 3.2.
+However, for the purposes of this assessment, a focus on these load response programs could be used instead of these curtailable load programs with equal, or in some cases, greater efficiency.